dresiko/media-match-homework/QUICK_START.md

 ```

 This will:
-- Fetch 50 articles from NewsAPI
+- Fetch 50 articles from The Guardian API
 - Generate embeddings with OpenAI
 - Store in S3 Vectors